-1 INTRODUCTION
+1 Introduction

-Cloud computing has been heralded as the realization of John McCarthy's utility computing vision, where computing is organized and offered as a public utility like electricity and water (Leymann, 2009).
+Cloud computing has been heralded as the realization of John McCarthy's utility computing vision, where computing is organized and offered as a public utility like electricity and water [1].
 Cloud computing allows enterprises to outsource applications, systems and even their IT infrastructure to the Cloud, using one or more of the provisioned infrastructure or software services.
-Amazon.com, for example, offers Cloud solutions with usage-based costing, where interested parties can install and run their software without having to care about previously critical issues like infrastructure investment, computing power and network connectivity (Varia, 2010).
+Amazon, for example, offers Cloud solutions with usage-based costing, where interested parties can install and run their software without having to care about previously critical issues like infrastructure investment, computing power and network connectivity [2].
 Salesforce.com altered radically the enterprise computing landscape by offering customizable services on the Cloud which were traditionally embedded in the IT domain of the enterprise.
 Cloud computing has ushered a new era of consuming and producing information and information technology by migrating the processing and storage of the information from small scale, limited purpose computing platforms like PCs, laptops and server machines to large scale, general purpose platforms offered "somewhere on the Cloud".
+This created the notion of Cloud-native applications, i.e., applications that are specifically designed and developed on top of a constellation of Cloud services, and which can fully exploit the characteristics of Cloud computing, e.g., elasticity [3].

 Despite its revolutionary nature however, Cloud computing is underpinned by the same fundamental principles and laws governing large, distributed networked systems.
-One of the most important principles is a conjecture that Eric Brewer put forward in his keynote speech at the ACM Symposium on the Principles of Distributed Computing (PODC) in 2000 (Brewer, 2000).
+One of the most important principles is a conjecture that Eric Brewer put forward in his keynote speech at the ACM Symposium on the Principles of Distributed Computing (PODC) in 2000 [4].
 Brewer observed that there are three fundamental systemic requirements in any distributed environment that exist in a special relationship with each other: consistency (whether all parts of the system see the same data at the same time), availability (what percentage of time the system is up and functioning properly) and network partitioning (if the system is tolerant to network failures).
 His conjecture is that only two out of these three requirements can actually be satisfied at any time by a distributed system.
-This hypothesis was later formally proven by Seth Gilbert and Nancy Lynch of MIT (Gilbert, Lynch, 2002), making it known as the CAP theorem (from the initials Consistency, Availability and network Partitioning).
+This hypothesis was later formally proven by Seth Gilbert and Nancy Lynch of MIT [5], making it known as the CAP theorem (from the initials Consistency, Availability and network Partitioning).

 By its definition, the CAP theorem is restricting the capacity of any distributed system to satisfy requirements related to the CAP properties, and as such it has a direct impact on these requirements.
-This impact is even bigger for applications in the Cloud where elasticity, i.e., being able to deal with shifting computational demands by scaling up or down accordingly, is one of the basic pillars of the paradigm.
-Elastic applications should be able to maintain similar (or better) CAP behaviour independent of their scale and rely on their design to do so.
-Studying and analyzing therefore the effect of various architectural decisions on the behaviour of the resulting application with respect to the CAP theorem becomes an important issue and is the proposed goal of this work.
+This impact is even bigger for Cloud-native applications where elasticity, i.e., being able to deal with shifting computational demands by scaling up or down accordingly, is one of the basic pillars of the paradigm.
+Elastic applications should be able to maintain similar (or better) CAP behavior independent of their scale and rely on their design to do so.
+Studying and analyzing therefore the effect of various architectural decisions on the behavior of the resulting application with respect to the CAP theorem becomes an important issue and is the proposed goal of this work.

-More specifically, in the following we present a design methodology for Cloud-native applications which is oriented towards connecting design decisions with an estimation of the CAP behaviour of the resulting application.
-Furthermore, we show how the methodology can be realized as an extension of the Cloud Pattern Framework presented in (Fehling et al., 2011a).
+More specifically, in the following we present a design methodology for Cloudnative applications which is oriented towards connecting design decisions with an estimation of the CAP behaviour of the resulting application.
+Furthermore, we show how the methodology can be realized as an extension of the Cloud Pattern Framework presented in [6].
 Finally, we validate our proposal using a scenario running through the paper.